 Stop the stopwatch once the need for normal breathing arises (This should be a normal breath and not a gasping breath)

-The goal time frame for this exercise is about 40 seconds in between breaths, however, the majority of people tend to breathe too frequently causing the necessity of about every 15-20 seconds.
+The goal time frame for this exercise is about 40 seconds between breaths; however, most people tend to breathe too frequently, causing the necessity of about every 15-20 seconds.

-Having mentioned heart rate, breathing, and key indicators of over-exercising it is also imperative that you focus also on what you’re putting in your body to replenish and recover.
+Having mentioned heart rate, breathing, and key indicators of over-exercising, you must also focus on what you’re putting in your body to replenish and recover.

-One last key factor in a healthy, and timely recovery from a workout is what we eat.
-The energy we expend, and the energy required for a worthwhile and satisfying workout needs to be obtained from the right sources.
-The ideal option would be high in nutrients, and benefits such as a superfood.
-These options provide your body with the nutrients, vitamins, and energy you need.
+One last key factor in a healthy, timely workout recovery is what we eat.
+The energy we expend and the energy required for a worthwhile and satisfying workout must be obtained from the right sources.
+The ideal option would be high in nutrients and benefits, such as a superfood.
+These options give your body the necessary nutrients, vitamins, and energy.

 Chlorella Is an Important Superfood

-One popular option is chlorella, which is a superfood that provides more chlorophyll than the leading alternatives and also contains a highly absorbable form of B12 called Active B12.
-The benefits from this superfood are achieved by extracts, powders, and even noodles.
-If you are interested in learning more about high-quality superfoods, please contact us at Sun Chlorella.
+One popular option is chlorella, a superfood that provides more chlorophyll than the leading alternatives and contains a highly absorbable form of B12 called Active B12.
+The benefits of this superfood are achieved by extracts, powders, and even noodles.